How Warnie will be farewelled today

 Warne's three children Brooke, 24, Jackson, 22, and 20-year-old Summer are expected to be at the centre of proceedings.

-The service will come ten days before a crowd of 50,000 is expected to gather at the MCG for a star-studded public memorial.
+The service will come 10 days before a crowd of 50,000 is expected to gather at the MCG for a star-studded public memorial.

 Victorian Premier Daniel Andrews previously said the public service would be an opportunity for the state to pay tribute to one of its biggest sporting icons.